ton/fast_int/README.md

 Benchmark results
 -----------------

 The benchmarks are somewhat limited, but the results give some impression on the performance of this library relative to other solutions.
-Note that `fast_float` right now cannot be used to convert textual numbers to integers, it is included in the benchmarks merely for illustrative purposes.

 ```
 2022-08-24T21:39:09+02:00